 Charging from the Solar Panel

 The cost effective and environmentally friendly power, consider using a solar system to charge your AGM deep cycle battery.
-This method is especially useful for who are without access to grid power.
-The power they produce can be run throuugh a regulator set to charge AGM deep cycle batteries.
+This method is especially useful for those who are without access to grid power.
+The power they produce can be run through a regulator set to charge AGM deep cycle batteries.
 While the fluctuation in power levels of 12v solar panels would damage a battery if left unregulated, using a regulator such as a MPPT Solar Charge Regulator ensures the correct voltage is consistently fed into the battery.

-If your camper is fitted with a DC-DC that has a solar import, place the solar panels in the sun.
+If your camper is fitted with a DC-DC that has a solar input, place the solar panels in the sun.
 You then connect the Anderson plug on the solar panel into the Anderson plug inside the battery door, the DC-DC will have a built in MPPT regulator built inside the unit so there is no need for the panel to have one.
 If your camper trailer does not have a DC-DC charger the panel needs to be regulated and should be mounted on your solar panel.
 You will then need to connect the Anderson plug on the solar panel into the front Anderson plug on your draw bar of your camper.

 Using a Battery Charger/240-volt installation